Online Submissions

 The surnames in English should be used as they are given in the foreign passport or in previously published articles.
 If an author has no foreign passport and/or publications its surname and name should be transliterated by the BSI standard.

-This section should give the academic degree, title, position and other standings as well as e-mail and full postal address of the accountable author.
+This section should include the academic degree, title, position and other standings as well as an e-mail and full postal address of the accountable author.

 Affiliation includes the following data: full official name of an organization, full postal address, including index, city and country.
-The authors should give all employments having relation to the conduct of research.
+The authors should include all the employments that were connected with the conduct of research.

 If the article was prepared with participation of authors from different institutions, the affiliation of each author to a particular institution should be stated with the superscript.